 Try Me

-Try Me examines the relationship between human and digital forms of communication by broadcasting an ambiguous message (the titular “try me”) using eight techniques across an array of 11 screens.
+Try Me examines the relationship between human and digital forms of communication by with a linguistically ambiguous message (the titular “try me”) visually expressed using eight methods across 11 screens.
 These methods span from digital/mechanical (morse code, semaphore, optical scan codes) to analog (text, speech, sign language, and nonverbal cues).
-The large screen at center is a hybrid of both, an AI-interpreted animation of my own lips speaking the phrase.
-This was accomplished by using the Stable Diffusion AI to repeatedly process the video frame-by-frame, recreating each as a visual representing a range of temptations.
-The animation never repeats the same way twice, randomly choosing the frames and animation speed every time it loops.
+The large screen at center is a hybrid of both, an animation of my own lips speaking the phrase that was reconstituted frame-by-frame using an early version the Stable Diffusion AI.
+This animation never repeats the same way twice, randomly choosing the frames and animation speed every time it loops.

 Ball Drop

-Ball Drop is a simple robot built to express social anxiety through its abstracted and sanitized emulation of physiological responses to stressful stimuli - in this case, sudden noises.
+Ball Drop expresses social anxiety through its physiological response to stressful stimuli - in this case, sudden noises.
 A microphone wired to an Arduino micro-controller continually monitors sound levels, which responds to sudden spikes in volume by retracting the ball towards the ceiling.
 It remains withdrawn for a brief period, which increases recursively if the sculpture is triggered again before re-extending; particularly loud and disruptive environments may “frighten” the robot into retracting for prolonged periods before determining it is “safe” to drop again.
 Biomorphic aspects of the design belie the simplicity of the underlying program, conveying a sense of agency that renders its behaviors eerily organic.

 Station

-Station consists of a modified drone trapped in a destructive Sisyphean cycle.
+Station consists of a modified drone trapped in a Sisyphean cycle ending in its own destruction.
 The drone is impaled by a copper pipe extending from an electrified metal platform.
 Its battery and control circuits are replaced with hanging, weighted wires, which power the drone by forming a circuit between the pipe passing through it and the platform below.
 Whenever the drone rises higher than these wires’ length it breaks the circuit, causing it to crash back to the ground; “crashing” brings the wires back in contact with the platform, restarting a cycle that ends only after the drone is crippled by the violence of its own movement.

 2018 | interactive installation